 The Annual Meeting of the World Economic Forum is one of the most important economic and socio-political events in the world.
-To mark the 50th annual meeting in Davos, the Federal Council, the government of the Canton of Graubünden and Davos Communal Council expressly acknowledged the importance of this event for Switzerland.
-They continue to believe that hosting this forum for exchanging views and seeking solutions to world problems is very positive and continues Switzerland's longstanding tradition of serving as a host country for international conferences and gatherings.
+In 2020, on the occasion of the 50th annual meeting in Davos, the Federal Council, the government of the Canton of Graubünden and the Davos Communal Council expressly acknowledged the importance of this event for Switzerland.
+Staging this forum for exchanging views and seeking solutions to world problems has a strong positive impact in their view, and continues Switzerland's longstanding tradition of hosting international conferences and gatherings.

-The fact that leading representatives from the worlds of business, politics, science and culture gather in Davos offers Switzerland the possibility to cultivate relations with a great many influential figures in a special setting.
-A great many jobs in Davos depend on the economic benefits of conferences and other events, and the people of Davos have repeatedly expressed their support for hosting the WEF Annual Meeting in a number of popular votes.
+The gathering of leading representatives from the worlds of business, politics, science and culture in Davos offers Switzerland the possibility to cultivate relations with many influential figures in a unique setting.
+Many jobs in Davos depend on the economic benefits of conferences and other events, and the people of Davos have repeatedly expressed their support for hosting the WEF Annual Meeting in a number of popular votes.